Coder-ACJHP/UICWaveTabBar/README.md

 Awesome tabbarcontroller with water wave effect for IOS written with Swift 4

 ## Options:
-1 - It's implemented from UITabbarController so you can customize it as you want 2 - Enable, disable animations
+1 - It's implemented from UITabbarController so you can customize it as you want<br>
+2 - Enable, disable animations<br>
 3 - Send notification from any VC to show badge on tab button (UserInfo must be `[String, tuple(tabIndex, yourMessage)]`)

     NotificationCenter.default.post(name: showBadgeNotification, object: nil, userInfo: ["index": (1, "New")])